Akuli/jou/README.md

 $ ./jou --verbose examples/hello.jou
 ```

 This shows the tokens, AST and LLVM IR generated.

-So at a high level, the compilation steps are:
+At a high level, the compilation steps are:
 - Tokenize: split the source code into tokens
 - Parse: build an Abstract Syntax Tree from the tokens
+- Type check: emit error messages if needed, does not produce anything on success (similar to mypy in Python)
 - Codegen: convert the AST into LLVM IR
 - Invoke `clang` and pass it the generated LLVM IR